 - Convenient location to the Las Vegas Strip (13-15 min drive), shopping, entertainment and McCarran Airport

 - Excellent amenities, with well maintained grounds, hot tub and separate pools for adults and kids

 - RV Storage available

 - The park is located just off of I-15, so if you have a campsite on the west side of the resort, there is some road noise.
-The brick wall does a surprisingly good job of shielding the noise, but you can still tell you are near a large interstate.
-The road noise was minimal on the east end of the park.
+The brick wall does a surprisingly good job of shielding the noise.
+But you can still tell you are near a large interstate.
+Road noise was minimal on the east end of the park.

-- There is a Smith’s grocery store less than a mile from the campground and a Whole Foods Grocery store (with a BAR) less than 10 minutes away in ‘Town Square’ which offers premium shopping and restaurants.
+- There is a Smith’s grocery store less than a mile from the campground.
+A Whole Foods Grocery store (with a BAR) is less than 10 minutes away in ‘Town Square’ which offers premium shopping and restaurants.

 - You can find pretty much every type of shop, service provider or entertainment venue within a 30 minute drive, including Walmart and Camping World.

-- There is a $2 pp fee per day for more than 4 guests
+- There is a $2 per person fee per day for more than 4 guests

 - Dump station available for $15 for non guests

 - All sites offer cable TV, WIFI in, Telephone, 30A and 50A service

 - The campground WIFI actually works well, however we almost always use our own WIFI

 - Our Verizon Jetpack (unboosted) got 3 bars of 4G LTE.
 T Mobile got 2 bars 4G LTE which enabled us to work